IffTech/GSG-Morph/README.md

 ## Benchmarking

-Some benchmarking was conducted against Richard Hua's graph isomorphism QUBO generator and G/SG Morph's implementation using Erdos-Renyi graphs in Google Colab.
+Some benchmarking was conducted against Richard Hua's graph isomorphism QUBO generator and G/SG Morph's `matrix_form` implementation using Erdos-Renyi graphs in Google Colab.
 The results and techniques can be found in the `Benchmarking` folder.

 ## Contributing